GROW Coaching Model explained

 After the goal has been determined, step two explores the current situation.
 In this stage, it’s important to comprehend and refine the conversation theme.
 Here, the coach’s role is to encourage the coachee to engage in self-evaluation and analyse concrete examples.
 It’s important to hold onto the central theme and timely close irrelevant segues.
 By means of specific feedback, the coach is able to contribute to clarifying the core problem.

-Example questions to explore the situation:
+GROW Coaching Model: the questions to explore the situation

 - What is happening now?